-After the passive resistive torque measurements participants performed maximal voluntary isometric contractions.
+After the passive-resistive torque measurements, participants performed maximal voluntary isometric contractions.
 Participants were signaled by a supervisor to contract as fast and forcefully as possible, receiving verbal encouragement during the test (12).
-The subjects executed three maximal contractions at ankle joint angles of 0°, 10°, 20°, and 30° dorsiflexion, where 0° represents the neutral position with the ankle at 90°.
+The subjects executed three maximal contractions at ankle joint angles of 0° , 10° , 20° , and 30° dorsiflexion, where 0° represents the neutral position with the ankle at 90°.
 All measurements were conducted using a calibrated Biodex System 4 dynamometer (Biodex Medical Systems).
-Each contraction lasted 2 seconds, with 2 minutes recovery between each contraction.
+Each contraction lasted 2 s, with 2-min recovery between each contraction.
 The maximal voluntary torque (MVT) represented the peak isometric torque (Nm) during the contraction.
-The rate of torque development (RTD) was calculated as peak slope (Nm/s) in early (RTD_E) (0 - 100 ms) and late (RTD_L) (0 - 300 ms) phases of force development (35).
-The onset of a contraction was defined as the moment that plantar flexors' torque surpassed 2.5% of the baseline-topeak torque difference, ensuring a reproducible criterion while minimizing baseline noise (35).
-The sampling frequency was 1000 Hz.
-The collected torque signals were filtered using a fourth-order lowpass Butterworth filter (cut-off frequency: 10 Hz) to minimize high-frequency noise while preserving the mechanical signal characteristics, with baseline noise consistently below 1% of MVT.
-All values were normalized to the sum of the muscle thickness of the SOL, GM and GL, and by body mass raised to the power of $\frac{2}{3}$ (36).
-Additionally, the RTD by maximal voluntary isometric torque and the body mass by maximal voluntary isometric torque ratio (BM \times MVT-1) were calculated (37).
+The rate of torque development (RTD) was calculated as peak slope (Nm/s) in early (RTD_E) (0-100 ms) and late (RTD_L) (0-300 ms) phases of force development (34).
+The onset of a contraction was defined as the moment that plantar flexors' torque surpassed 2.5% of the baselineto-peak torque difference, ensuring a reproducible criterion while minimizing baseline noise (34).
+The sampling frequency was 1,000 Hz.
+The collected torque signals were filtered using a fourth-order low-pass Butterworth filter (cutoff frequency: 10 Hz) to minimize high-frequency noise while preserving the mechanical signal characteristics, with baseline noise consistently below 1% of MVT.
+All values were normalized to the sum of the muscle thickness of the SOL, GM, and GL, and by body mass raised to the power of $\frac{2}{3}$ (35).
+In addition, the RTD by maximal voluntary isometric torque and the body mass by maximal voluntary isometric torque ratio (BM \times MVT-1) were calculated (36).
 The MVT and RTD data obtained from the best of the three repetitions of the voluntary isometric contractions at each angle were analyzed.
 The sEMG signal of the GL and SOL muscles were recorded and the sEMGmax value quantified by calculating the root mean squared over a 0.05-s period around the peak torque achieved during the maximal voluntary contractions.

-Intra-rater repeatability for all measurements was assessed in 5 individuals who underwent three measurements per session across 5 separate days, each separated by a 7-day interval.
-ICC values ranged from 0.89 to 0.97 (mean \pm SD: 0.93 \pm 0.05), and within-subject CV ranged from 2.2% to 6.1% (mean \pm SD: 4.1 \pm 2.4%), indicating high reliability across all variables (30).
+Intra-rater repeatability for all measurements was assessed in five individuals who underwent three measurements per session across five separate days, each separated by a 7-day interval.
+ICC values ranged from 0.89 to 0.97 (means \pm SD: 0.93 \pm 0.05), and within-subject CV ranged from 2.2% to 6.1% (means \pm SD: 4.1 \pm 2.4%), indicating high reliability across all variables (29).

-Calf-raise test
+Calf-Raise Test

 To determine energy expenditure during resting, standing, exercise, and recovery, gas exchange was monitored using a stationary spiroergometric device (MetaLyzer 3B, Cortex Biophysik) synchronized with a chest heart rate (HR) belt sensor (Polar H10, Polar Electro).
-Gas exchange data were collected breath-by-breath for 8 minutes under two conditions: sitting at rest and standing at rest, followed by a 30-s CRT and an 8-min sitting recovery period.
+Gas exchange data were collected breath-by-breath for 8 min under two conditions: sitting at rest and standing at rest, followed by a 30-s CRT and an 8-min sitting recovery period.
 The first min in each condition was excluded to allow for steady-state gas exchange to be reached.
 The integral of gas exchange over the subsequent minutes was calculated and used as representative of the metabolic response during that condition.
-For the 30-sec CRT, gas exchange data from the entire test duration were included, along with a 3-min excess post-exercise oxygen consumption (EPOC) interval recorded during the sitting recovery period (38).
+For the 30-s CRT, gas exchange data from the entire test duration were included, along with a 3-min excess postexercise oxygen consumption (EPOC) interval recorded during the sitting recovery period (37).